TheochemUI/eOn/docs/source/tutorials/parrep.md

 ---
 myst:
   html_meta:
-    "description": "A tutorial on running a Parallel Replica Dynamics (PRD) job with EON, including how to add hyperdynamics for accelerated simulations."
+    "description": "A tutorial on running a Parallel Replica Dynamics (PRD) job with eOn, including how to add hyperdynamics for accelerated simulations."
-    "keywords": "EON Parallel Replica tutorial, PRD, hyperdynamics, accelerated dynamics, Al(100)"
+    "keywords": "eOn Parallel Replica tutorial, PRD, hyperdynamics, accelerated dynamics, Al(100)"
 ---

 # Running a Parallel Replica Job

 A sample parallel replica simulation can be found in the directory:
 `examples/parallel-replica/`.
 Two input files `config.ini` and `pos.con` are
-required for EON simlution.
+required for eOn simlution.

 The example system is the diffusion of an Al adatom on the Al(100) surface.
 A snapshot of the system is given below: